Surgery is the main treatment for stage 1 cervical cancer. It is also sometimes used to treat small stage 2A cancers.

-There are three different types of surgery used to treat early stage cervical cancer:
+There are different types of operation to remove cervical cancer.
+These are:

 - cone biopsy

 The type of operation you have will depend on several factors, including:

 - whether you have gone through the menopause

 - whether you wish to have children in future.

 Whatever type of operation you have, the aim is to remove all of the cancer.
 The surgeon will remove the cancer and a margin of healthy tissue around it.
 Depending on the type of operation you have, they may also remove other tissue.
 After the operation, the surgeon will send all the tissue to a laboratory to be looked at under a microscope.